 Finite dimensional quantum pure states, bra and kets.
-Mixed states are MState
+Mixed states are MState in that file.

 These could be done with a Hilbert space of Fintype, which would look like